jlparkI/xGPR/docs/auxiliary_tutorial.rst

   my_pca_transformed_data = kernel_xpca.predict(my_input_numpy_array,
                                            chunk_size = 2000)

 Note some important things here.
-First, the ``KernelxPCA`` is like a greatly slimmed- down xGPRegression model that doesn't do hyperparameter tuning and is fitted as soon as it's created (for a large dataset and/or num_rffs, this may take a minute.)
+First, the ``KernelxPCA`` is like an xGPRegression model that doesn't do hyperparameter tuning and is fitted as soon as it's created (for a large dataset and/or num_rffs, this may take a minute.)
 This means that you have to supply (the log of) the hyperparameters as a numpy array.
 All xGPR kernels have at least two hyperparameters,